How Worried Should You Be If Your Immigration Case Is Seriously Delayed?

 The immigration bureaucracy is huge, underfunded (or says it is), spread around the world, and responsible for serving millions of people each year.
 Some delays are inevitable.

-But when you also factor in the Trump years, during which hostility toward all immigrants brought newly added requirements (such as USCIS interviews in employment-based green card cases, which had not been mandated before), a pandemic that caused office closures and slowdowns in all in-person interactions, and the crippling effects of trying to dig out from under the backlog with often outdated technology, it becomes a toxic stew.
+During the Trump years, hostility toward all immigrants brought added requirements (such as USCIS interviews in employment-based green card cases, which had not been mandated before).
+Then came a pandemic that caused office closures and slowdowns in all in-person interactions, and the crippling effects of trying to dig out from under the backlog with often outdated technology.
+What's more, pressure at the Southern U.S. border has resulted in resources being diverted there, particularly when it comes to asylum officers and judges.

-And then there's the problem of the immigration-file cave!
-A recent report revealed that thousands of paper-based immigration records (so-called "A-Files") are stored in manmade caves in Missouri.
-Because of COVID restrictions, USCIS says it cannot access them.
-That might not ordinarily be a big problem, since such files aren't under active review.
-But here's the issue: Under some circumstances, most notably when a lawful permanent resident applies for U.S. citizenship, USCIS must pull up and review the A-file.
+And let's not forget the immigration-file cave!
+A 2022 report revealed that thousands of paper-based immigration records (so-called "A-Files") had been stored in manmade caves in Missouri, but could not be accessed due to COVID restrictions.
+Although the files weren't under active review, there are circumstances, most notably when a lawful permanent resident applies for U.S. citizenship, in which USCIS must pull up and review the A-file.
 It's their window into the person's immigration history, helping USCIS to double check that, for example, the applicant didn't use fraud in obtaining the green card.
 No A-file, no citizenship decision.
+Presumably the cave is once again accessible, but such issues certainly don't help the government catch up.

-What Can I Do If My Case Is Delayed?
+What Can I Do If My Immigration Case Is Delayed?

 If you've been waiting months or years for an immigration decision, don't panic.
-It's not likely that you're being singled out for worse treatment than others, nor that your case has been lost in a USCIS cave or other storage facility (though some do get lost).
+It's not likely that you're being singled out for worse treatment than others, nor that your case has been lost in a USCIS cave or other storage facility (though not impossible).
 Nevertheless, you'll want to monitor your case and make sure the delay you're facing is a "normal" one, then follow up if it's not.

 For many types of applications, the U.S. government posts average processing times, or lets you track your application through the system by its case number.
 If you're still being told that your case is pending when the normal processing time averages less than you've already waited, you can submit an individual inquiry.
-See, for example, the USCIS processing times page as well as When Should You Start Asking About Delays in Getting Your Green Card Approval? or When You'll Get the Immigration Court Judge's Decision.
+See, for example, the USCIS processing times page as well as How to Ask About Delays in Your Green Card Application Process or When You'll Get the Immigration Court Judge's Decision.
 Inquiries to USCIS or the immigration court system are unlikely to produce immediate results, but they'll get the ball rolling.